Sculpted by stellar winds and radiation,

 lies some 5,500 light-years away in the nebula-rich constellation

-degree wide field of view spans
+At that distance, this degree wide field of view spans

-data, following faint details of the region's gas and dust clouds
+follows faint details of the region's gas and dust clouds

 against a backdrop of central